Warren County, North Carolina: History

 The county was established in 1779 from the northern half of Bute County.
 It was named for Joseph Warren of Massachusetts, a physician and general in the American Revolutionary War who was killed at the Battle of Bunker Hill.
-Developed as a tobacco and cotton farming area, its county seat of Warrenton became a center of commerce and was one of the wealthiest towns in the state from 1840 to 1860.
+The county seat was designated at Warrenton later that year.
+In 1786, part of Granville County was moved to Warren.
+Developed as a tobacco and cotton farming area, Warrenton became a center of commerce and was one of the wealthiest towns in the state from 1840 to 1860.
 Many planters built fine homes there.

-In the later nineteenth century, the county developed textile mills.
+Along with its slave population, Warren had one of the largest free black populations in antebellum North Carolina.

+The county's economy declined after the American Civil War, though its large black population briefly exercised significant political influence during the Reconstruction era.
+Warren's economy, like those of its neighboring counties in northeastern North Carolina, continued to struggle until it gained some manufacturing businesses in the 20th century.
 In 1881, parts of Warren County, Franklin County and Granville County were combined to form Vance County.

-In the late nineteenth and early twentieth centuries, Warren County's continued reliance on agriculture slowed its development.
-Many residents migrated to cities for work.
+The 1970s recession in the United States severely impacted Warren County.
+By 1980, it was one of the poorest counties in the state, with unemployment peaking in 1982 at 13.3 percent.
+The county pushed for industrial development to ameliorate struggles in the agricultural sector without much success.

 From 1990 to 2016, manufacturing employment rates declined by about two-thirds.
 Since the late 20th century, county residents have worked to attract other industrial and business development.
 Soul City, a "planned community" development, was funded by the Department of Housing and Urban Development (HUD).
 It has not been successful in attracting business and industry, and has not developed as much housing as intended.